 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Across the world today, in countless churches and in many languages, Orthodox Christians will proclaim the Paschal greeting and its confident response, "Indeed He is Risen!"
-This day also marks the beginning of the period during which we will sing joyous words to the Mother of God: "The angel cried to the Lady full of grace, 'Rejoice, O Pure Virgin!
+Across the world, in countless churches and in many languages, Orthodox Christians proclaim the greeting of Pascha and its confident response, "Indeed He is Risen!"
+This day also marks the beginning of the period during which we sing joyous words to the Mother of God: "The angel cried to the Lady full of grace, 'Rejoice, O Pure Virgin!
 Again I say, rejoice.
 Your Son is risen from His three days in the tomb.
 With Himself He has raised all the dead.
 Rejoice, rejoice all ye people!' "

-In the centuries following the Resurrection, the Orthodox Church would acknowledge this communion between Christ, His mother, and us in many ways.
-One example comes on Friday of this Bright Week, when we will commemorate the Icon of the Life-Giving Spring.
+In the centuries following the Resurrection, the Orthodox Church acknowledged this communion between Christ, His mother, and us in many ways.
+One example is the commemoration of the the Icon of the Life-Giving Spring.

 In a grove of cypress trees near Constantinople was a garden dedicated to the Mother of God.
 The garden contained a miracle-working spring.
 As years went by, the area became overgrown and the spring water got muddy.
 One day, in the fifth century, a soldier named Leo came upon an exhausted blind man who had lost his way.
 Wanting to help, Leo looked around for water but could find none.
 He heard a gentle voice directing him to the nearby spring and telling him not only to give the man water but to apply some of the spring's mud to the man's eyes.
 He did so, and the man regained his sight.